dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 This means setting the connection notifications will be verified first.
 When none of filters from the connection notifications match the incident, then the global notification filters are verified.

-In final, when verification did not break the verification the default notification setting is used.

-The default setting contain only fields with addresses because the verification process fall to the default in final.
+In final, when no filter matched the filters, both connection nor global, or non of them broke searching for the next and no more filters are available, the verification process falls to use the default notification configuration in final.

-The default notification can be set on the connection notification as well as on the global notification but the connection one have the precedence over global.
+The default notification can be set on the connection notification and the global notification configuration as well but the connection one have the precedence over the global.

-When no address is set there, no notification will be sent.
+When the incident does not match any filter and no address is set in the default notification, no notification will be sent.

+The connection notification configuration can be reached in each of the created connections by clicking the **Data sources** in the menu.
+Then select a connection and click on the Notifications tab.

+// todo: screen

 ### Email notifications